esaraee/Savoias-Dataset/README.md

 ## Getting help

-If you have any question, concern or bug report, please file an issue in this repository's Issue Tracker and we will respond accordingly.
+If you have any question, concern, or bug report, please file an issue in this repository's Issue Tracker and we will respond accordingly.

 ## Funding
 This research was partially funded by the following NSF Awards: